dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 of the probe reflect that understanding.
 But when it appears a second time on the next line, in the format string of `print`, the body of this if statement only runs if it is *not* `None`.
 The model understand this as well, and the probe accurately reflects this.]

-# Related Work {#sec:related}

-Our decision to use Pythia to study feature evolution across time and scale is inspired by @tigges24 .
-They focus on classic circuits-centered interpretability tasks such as IOI [@wang22], Gendered-Pronoun [@mathwin], Greater-Than [@hanna23] , and SVA [@linzen16].

-In our setting, we are more interested in how activations vary across inputs, to extract representations of nullability. @zou25 surveys techniques for representation engineering with linear probes.
-We apply similar techniques, but to program semantics and dataflow instead of natural language.

-@feng24predicate also study LLM's ability to reason about propositions, but in a natural language setting, rather than a formal one.

-Several techniques exist for constructing linear probes, but after experimental measurement we followed the mass means shift from @li24. @li24 and @zhong23 discuss why mass mean probing might outperform linear regression.

-# Future Work

-\AT{Typing rules staircase plot}

 # References {.unnumbered}
 ::: {#refs}